 In December 2015, the U.S. Federal Reserve raised the U.S. interest rates by 0.25%.
 Instead of responding to the U.S. Federal Reserve's actions by changing the interest rates, the Central Bank tightened further the liquidity of the Turkish Lira.
 On March 24, 2016, the Central Bank took its first step towards normalization and reduced its upper limit of the interest rate corridor by 25 basis points to 10.50% due to the reduction in the need for a wide interest rate corridor in line with the easing of global volatility.
-The Central Bank announced that it plans to maintain its tight liquidity stance as a result of the improving trend in the underlying core inflation rate.
-While the impact of any future rate increase is uncertain, this initial step towards normalization reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
-In the first quarter of 2016, the Turkish Lira appreciated against the U.S. Dollar by 2.6%; however, due to the depreciation of the Turkish Lira against the U.S. Dollar in the second quarter of 2016, between 31 December 2015 and 30 June 2016, the Turkish Lira appreciated against the U.S. Dollar by 0.5%.
-The Central Bank gradually reduced the upper limit of its interest rate corridor (lending rate) from 10.75% to 8.50% as of August 23, 2016, representing a total cut of 225 basis points.
+The Central Bank announced that it planned to maintain its tight liquidity stance as a result of the improving trend in the underlying core inflation rate.
+This initial step towards normalization reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
+In the first quarter of 2016, the Turkish Lira appreciated against the U.S. Dollar by 2.6%; however, in 2016, the Turkish Lira depreciated against the U.S. Dollar by 21.5%.
+The Central Bank gradually reduced the upper limit of its interest rate corridor (lending rate) from 10.75% to 8.50% as of August 23, 2016.
 On August 23, 2016, the Central Bank reduced its late liquidity window lending rate by 25 basis points to 10.00%, but held its one-week repo rate unchanged at 7.50%, its overnight borrowing rate unchanged at 7.25% and its late liquidity window borrowing rate unchanged at 0%.
 Having declined to 7.62% in March 2015, the Central Bank's average funding rate increased initially to 8.34% in April 2015 and then climbed to 8.81% as of the end of 2015.
 The Central Bank decreased the overnight lending rate gradually to 8.25% in September 2016 from 10.50% in March 2016 due to the policy simplification measures announced in the second half of 2015.
-Thus, the Central Bank's average funding rate declined to 7.78% as of September 2016.
+As a result of the significant depreciation of the Turkish Lira against the U.S. Dollar since November 2016, the Central Bank started to implement a tight liquidity policy in January 2017, taking actions that included cancelling the weekly repo auctions, funding the markets through a late liquidity window facility and raising the upper band of the interest corridor.

 Margins have frequently been subject to pressure from the tightening of monetary policy in Turkey and high levels of competition.
-Although the Central Bank has relaxed certain of these measures in light of weakening macro-economic conditions, significant pressure on net interest margins remains despite efforts to re-price assets and liabilities given funding costs and competitive conditions.
-Throughout late 2013 and the beginning of 2014, the yield curve rebounded significantly, indicating a material pressure on short-term funding.
-As a result of the volatility in the markets, the Central Bank announced a sharp rise in its policy rate at its January 2014 meeting.
-Following such increase, market conditions has shown improvement; however, the positive effects on the Bank's net interest margins have been witnessed only in subsequent periods.
-In 2015, tight liquidity conditions persisted throughout the year and the Bank closely monitored its funding costs.
-Accordingly, in 2015 and the first six months of 2016, the Bank's main pillar of asset liability management was diversifying its funding portfolio with cheaper funding sources.
-In the first six months of 2016, the annualized net interest margin of the Bank was 4.3% (4.1% in full years 2014 and 2015).
+In 2015 and 2016, tight liquidity conditions persisted throughout the year and the Bank closely monitored its funding costs.
+Accordingly, during such years, the Bank's main pillar of asset liability management was diversifying its funding portfolio with cheaper funding sources.
+In 2016, the net interest margin of the Bank was 4.5% (4.1% in each of 2014 and 2015).